insideoutshell/Doubao-Extension-CN--EN/README.md

 To use this translation project, follow these steps:

 1. Download the latest extension from https://www.doubao.com/browser-extension/download (it should auto download)
-2. Extract this, it should have a crx file inside that's the packed extension files.
+2. Extract the extension; it should have a crx file inside that's the packed extension files.
 3. Unpack the crx by using unzip command (optionally rename it to end in .zip extension)
 4. Place apply_translations.py and combined_chunks.txt in the extension's folder.
 5. Run the Python script.
 If all goes well, most key elements will be translated.